greenorbitspace/web/src/content/news/green-orbit-digital-champions-space-sustainability-at-nssc-2025.md

 categories:
 - news
 name: Green Orbit Digital Champions Space Sustainability at NSSC 2025
+exerpt: "Green Orbit Digital is proud to play a leading role at the 37th UKSEDS National Student Space Conference (NSSC 2025), held at the University of Leicester.
+With a strong focus on sustainability, this year’s conference brings together students, academics, and professionals to shape the future of the space sector."
 ---

-Green Orbit Digital is proud to play a leading role at the 37th UKSEDS National Student Space Conference (NSSC 2025), held at the University of Leicester.
-With a strong focus on sustainability, this year’s conference brings together students, academics, and professionals to shape the future of the space sector.

 Green Orbit Digital is proud to play a leading role at the 37th UKSEDS National Student Space Conference (NSSC 2025), held at the University of Leicester.
 With a strong focus on sustainability, this year’s conference brings together students, academics, and professionals to shape the future of the space sector.